Advice on keeping you and your property safe

 - If you are thinking of chatting to a woman waiting, for example, at a lonely bus stop, remember that she won’t know you mean no harm.

 - Realise how threatening actions such as staring, whistling, passing comments and jostling can be, particularly when you are one of a group of men.

 - Help female friends or family members by giving them a lift or walking them home when you can.
 If you do, make sure they are safely indoors before you leave.

 For more advice on personal safety see the Suzy Lamplugh Trust website.

-For advice on safety in taxis and minicabs see this link.
+For advice on safety in taxis and minicabs see our taxis webpage.

 See the Thames Valley Police crime reduction website for crime reduction tips.